Alec Hearne: International cricket

 Hearne was chosen to tour South Africa as part of Walter Read's XI in 1891–1892.
 The tour took place at the same time as another team, captained by W G Grace, were representing England against Australia.
 The sole first-class match on the tour was against a South African XI and this match was retrospectively given Test match status.
 He scored just nine runs in the Test match but acquitted himself well on the tour in general.

-In the Test match, played at Newlands Cricket Ground in Cape Town, Hearne played on the same side as his brother George and cousin John Thomas Hearne.
-His other brother, Frank Hearne, played for the South African side, having previously played for England.
+In the Test match, played at Newlands Cricket Ground in Cape Town, Hearne played on the same team as his brother George and cousin John Thomas Hearne.
+His other brother, Frank Hearne, played for the South African team, having previously played for England.

 Retirement and later life

 After he retired, Hearne became a coach at Kent's Tonbridge Nursery, an important player development centre for the county.
 In 1925 he took over the role of scorer for Kent from his cousin Walter until 1939.
 He died in Beckenham in May 1952 aged 88.